Dreaming381/Latios-Framework-Documentation/Core/Super Systems.md

 `SuperSystem` type as this will simply return the value of the previous call to `ShouldUpdateSystem()`.

+You can use `SuperSystem` in Injection Workflow projects.
+However, you typically would not add systems via `GetOrCreateAndAddSystem()` and instead rely on `[UpdateInGroup]` attributes.

 ## Root Super Systems

 Unlike regular `SuperSystem`s, `RootSuperSystem`s are designed to be injected